Home DTM Home DTM Expo: How to Prepare

 DTM Expo: Allied Design & Technology

-This category is open to students who have completed major design or technology projects in areas including (but not limited to) makeup, projection, properties, millinery, masks, tech, wigs, scenic art, draping & tailoring, technical direction, puppets, special effects, costume craft, audio engineering, etc.
+This category is open to students who have completed major design or technology projects in areas including (but not limited to) makeup, properties, millinery, masks, tech, wigs, scenic art, draping & tailoring, technical direction, puppets, special effects, costume craft, audio engineering, etc.

 General Format: Online Gallery

 In addition to presenting in-person at the Regional Festival, you will also prepare a digital exhibit for the DTM Expo Virtual Gallery.
-The digital exhibit must be submitted online by December 31, 2023.
+The digital exhibit must be submitted online by December 31, 2024.
 Submission details will be sent via email after registering for this DTM event.

 Each student will upload a presentation of their work: